nuts-foundation/nuts-specification/rfc/rfc0XX-use-case-list.md

 Maintainers MUST share a JSON document describing the list.
 This document is known as the _list definition_.
 The document MUST contain the following properties:
-- `endpoint` property with the URL of the list endpoint.
+- `endpoint` REQUIRED.
+JSON string containing the URL where the maintainer serves the list.
-- `definition` property with the Presentation Definition (see [Presentation Exchange](https://identity.foundation/presentation-exchange/#presentation-definition)) describing requirements for presentations on the list.
+- `presentation_definition` REQUIRED.
+JSON object with the Presentation Definition (see [Presentation Exchange](https://identity.foundation/presentation-exchange/#presentation-definition)) describing requirements for presentations on the list.
+- `presentation_max_validity` REQUIRED.
+JSON number containing the maximum validity period (number of seconds between `nbf` and `exp`) of a presentation in seconds.

 For example: